OwenCochell/PaperMC-Update/README.md

 Select the currently installed version as the version to install:
 >python server_update.py -v current [PATH]

+Upgrades the script if necessary:
+>python server_upgrade.py -u

 # Notes on Deprecated Features